Are you new to the wonderful world of SEO?

-Rather than do things the hard way, you can use Slerpee to see how your website looks in the search results.
+Rather than do things the hard way, you can use Slerpee to see how your website looks in the search engine results.
 Best yet, it then provides tips for improvement.

 Here’s an example of what you’ll see, after running a search:

-If you’re happy with what you see and you’re happy with your results, thus far, you don’t have to change a thing.
+If you’re happy with what you see and you’re happy with your search results, thus far, you don’t have to change a thing.

-However, the cool thing about this tool is that you can experiment without actually taking action.
+However, the cool thing about this free tool is that you can experiment without actually taking action.
 This way, if you find something that you like better, you can transfer it over to your website.

 Any changes you make to the title or meta description can be previewed at the top of the page:

-Even if you never make a single live change, this tool gives you the opportunity to experiment with different variations.
+Even if you never make a single live change, this free tool gives you the opportunity to experiment with different variations.

-You don’t have to use this tool every time you create a new page or post, but it wouldn’t be a bad idea, either.
+You don’t have to use this free tool every time you create a new page or post, but it wouldn’t be a bad idea, either.
 It’s nice to know how your website will look in Google SERPs, before it’s indexed.